 * Any further checks required to ensure there are no conflicts of interest or risks we should be aware of.

 Once we have completed our initial checks and are happy for the agreement to proceed, we will put together the Conservation Covenant.
-The Conservation Covenant is a legal agreement that details the plans for the land, the process for any land related disputes and the details of any costs related to the improvement ad maintenance of the land.
+The Conservation Covenant is a legal agreement that details the plans for the land, the process for any land related disputes and the details of any costs related to the improvement and maintenance of the land.

 You can see the process as a whole below: